 Children’s Online Privacy Protection Rule (COPPA)

 Kreller does not knowingly collect information from children under the age of 13 and does not target its websites to children under 13.
-Please contact us at email@example.com if you believe we have inadvertently collected Personal Information of a child under 13 without proper parental consents so that we may delete such data as soon as possible.
+Please contact us at email@example.com if you believe we have inadvertently collected Personal Information of a child under 13 without proper parental consent so that we may delete such data as soon as possible.

 California Consumer Privacy Act of 2018 (CCPA)

 We are not subject to the California Consumer Privacy Act of 2018 because we do not meet the definition of “business” under Section 1798.140 of the California Civil Code.
-In the event we receive Personal Information from a client or third party who is subject to the CCPA, we agree to the following restrictions on our use or disclosure of this Personal Information and we hereby certify that we understand these restrictions and will comply with them.
+In the event we receive Personal Information from a client or third party who is subject to the CCPA, we agree to the following restrictions on our use or disclosure of this Personal Information, and we hereby certify that we understand these restrictions and will comply with them.
 We are prohibited from:

 (i) Selling the Personal Information;

 (ii) Retaining, using, or disclosing the Personal Information for any purpose other than for the specific purpose of performing the services specified in our contract with our client, including retaining, using, or disclosing the personal information for a commercial purpose other than providing the services specified in the contract; and

 (iii) Retaining, using, or disclosing the information outside of the direct business relationship between us and our client.